Micronesian workers complain about meat plant mistreatment

-SIOUX CITY, Iowa — The island nation of Micronesia is raising concerns about how some of its citizens working at an Iowa pork processing plant are being treated.

-Micronesia sent a formal letter to the U.S. State Department Friday asking U.S. officials to investigate possible misconduct at the Seaboard Triumph Foods plant, including verbal abuse, using false Social Security numbers and withholding workers’ passports.

-A State Department spokesman said Micronesian’s concerns have been passed on to the Justice Department.
+A State Department spokesman said Micronesia’s concerns have been passed on to the Justice Department, which did not immediately respond Tuesday to questions.

 The company denies any wrongdoing.